29 Soothing ways to get a good night’s sleep

 Your morning routine is just as important to sleep as your evening habits.
 Start with a good breakfast.
 One expert recommends a handful of almonds and a couple of dates - apparently they help your body produce the sleep hormone melatonin (see tip 27) later in the day.

 Certain essential oils are proven to aid relaxation and sleep.
 Geranium is good.
 But lavender is better and easier to get.
 The oil you’re looking for is Lavandula angustifolia, and you can find it in the Boots Pillow Mist Lavender spray (£5.99 for 100ml).

 Just like late eating, late napping will throw your body clock way off.
-The experts recommend a nap cut-off point of 3pm, and a maximum nap time of 1 hour.
+The experts recommend a nap cut-off point of 3pm, and a maximum nap time of one hour.
 Some of them think even that’s too much, suggesting a 20-minute power nap is the way to go.

 Vigorous exercise will make you physically tired.
 But it’ll wake up your mind, which isn’t what you want right before bed.
 If the gym is your thing, try to make it something you do in the morning instead of squeezing it in before bed at night.

 Gentle stretching or yoga before you get into bed is beneficial for many reasons.
 It’ll relax your tense mind and body, soothe any aches and pains from the day, and kick start the processes your body goes through to ‘rest and digest’.

 Another weapon for your ‘mind-clearing’ arsenal.
 Sit down at your desk and write a to-do list for the next day.
 When you slip between the sheets, you should find you do it with more ordered thoughts and a mind that’s no longer racing.

 20) Tidy your space

 The environment you go to in order to sleep is important.
 It should be a relaxing, almost spa-like place.
 That means cool, dark, quiet - and tidy.
 Take the time to clear away any clothes, and tidy any books or notes.